christiano39/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+We learned about how to use middleware in our Express apps, and also how to create seprate routes for different parts of the API.

 -   [ ] Describe Middleware?

+Middleware is a function that will run during a certain part of your flow through the API.
+You can have global middleware that runs on every request, or you can have more specific middleware that only runs on certain routes or endpoints.

 -   [ ] Describe a Resource?

+A resource is anything that you want to perform CRUD operations on.
+Resources are the main data that drives an API.

 -   [ ] What can the API return to help clients know if a request was successful?

+The API can return a status code for successful or unsuccessful request handling in the response.

 -   [ ] How can we partition our application into sub-applications?

+By using an express router in order to break up our API into seprate files with different endpoints.

 ## Minimum Viable Product